al1brn/geonodes/README.md

 ## Short

 **Geometry Nodes** is a powerful **Blender** feature allowing the creation of amazing 3D models.
-However, nodes trees can rapidly look like a _spaghetti plate_ difficult to understand and to maintain.
+However, nodes trees can rapidly look like a _spaghetti plate_ difficult to understand and to maintain;
-Complex formulas are not easy to build and debugging can be a headache.<br>
+complex formulas are not easy to build; and debugging can be a headache.<br>

 > The purpose of **_geonodes_** is to to create geometry nodes with python scripts.<br>